MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-az-cli2.md

 # Install Azure CLI 2.0

-> Azure CLI 2.0 is in preview and it works only with the Resource Manager deployment model.
+> Azure CLI 2.0 works with the Resource Manager deployment model.
 > You can also [install Azure CLI](/azure/xplat-cli-install),
 > which is released and works with all services.